Here we go again with a roundup of where our 2016 travels took us, featuring a lot of wanderlusty photographs.

 Travel Shot | View Across Warsaw

-We first fell for Ukraine, and Kiev in particular, when we visited last year.
+We first fell for Ukraine, and Kyiv in particular, when we visited last year.
 This time we spent a month in the country and visited 12 different towns and cities.
 You can read some of the reasons we are so enamoured with Ukraine in the post below.

 Diverse Ukraine …